Kshitijkulal/javaSearchSB/README.md

 ### Prerequisites

-- JDK 11 or higher
+- JDK 17 or higher
 - Maven
 - H2 Database (for development and testing)
+- Postman (for sending Requests)

 ### Installation